s2465077/Sheep_Dog_Trials_Java/README.md

 - A representation of the state of the game.
 The fixed setup is a $8 x 8$ grid with one dog, 5 sheep and a pen area of size $2 \times 3$ (or $3 \times 2$ ).
 No bushes.

-- The ability to control the dog by by entering commands on the terminal.
-To move the dog up, enter 'W' and press enter.
+- To move the dog up, enter 'W' and press enter.
 Use 'S' for down, 'A' for left and 'D' for right.

 - Display the number of moves made by the player so far.